PRINCIPAL INVESTIGATOR

 Mike works in all aspects of developmental toxicity testing at the SARL and contributes experience in molecular biology and technical writing.

-Lindsey St. Mary, PhD
+Lindsey St. Mary

 I am currently an NIEHS postdoctoral trainee at the Tanguay Lab assessing the toxicity of 9,000 representative chemicals found in consumer products.
 I received my Bachelor of Science degree at Oregon State University in General Science, Pre-vet.
 I then went on to North Carolina State University where I received my master’s in Toxicology.
 My PhD training and research were done in Edinburgh, Scotland at Heriot-Watt University where I investigated time-related alteration of bioactive polycyclic aromatic hydrocarbon (PAH) photoproducts in the presence of TiO2 nanoparticles.
 My previous research has included investigations of iAs-mediated immunosuppression, toxicity of high-nitrogen compounds, nitrates/nitrites, smoke dyes, various nanoparticles, and other environmental pollutants which involved the use of diverse molecular and analytical chemistry techniques.
 I spend most of my spare time exploring Oregon with my dog, Lilly and enjoy craft cider, lifting weights, and listening to alien podcasts.